-Guidance for School Staff: Applying EPA- Approved Mosquito Repellent to Prevent E
+Guidance for School Staff: Applying EPA- Approved Mosquito Repellent to Prevent

-2021 is likely to be the third year of an EEE outbreak cycle in Massachusetts, and there will probably be som thop explehildren can continue to spend time outdoors for recess and other activities during the day with the use of repellent-as well as wearing long-sleeves, long pants, and socks when possible.
+2021 is likely to be the third year of an EEE outbreak cycle in Massachusetts, and there will probably be so Howver, children can continue to spend time outdoors for recess and other activities during the day with the use of repellent to people.

+-as well as wearing long-sleeves, long pants, and socks when possible.
 Outdoor activities should be avoided between dusk and dawn, when mosquitoes are most active.

-EEE (Eastern equine encephalitis) is a rare but serious disease that is generally spread to people through the bite of an infected mosquito.
-EEE can cause severe illness and possibly lead to deanthage group; however, age is a particular risk.
+EEE (Eastern equine encephalitis) is a rare but serious disease that is generally spread to people through the bite of an meeter illness and possibly lead to indeptage group; however,

-To reduce the chance of becoming infected, the Department of Public Health (DPH) recommends always an EPA-approved mosquito repellent to children before they go outside.
+To reduce the chance of becoming infected, the Department of Public Health (DPH) recommends alway an EPA-approved mosquito repellent to children before they go outside.
 EPA approved repellents contain permethrin, picaridin, or oil of lemon eucalyptus